Skip to content

 experimental

-Comptime iterations are compile-time repeated iterations.
+Comptime iterations are compile-time repeated and range-based iterations.
 To iterate in compile-time you should use iterable compile-time expressions.

 Iteration variables are useable and they will be constant.
 You can use relevant variables to access iterated data.